Into-The-Grey/All_The_Tools/Media_Organizer/README.md

 python main.py
 ```

-- Auto-creates a `venv/` and installs everything.
+- Auto-creates a `venv/` and installs everything for the main pipeline.
+- When needed, auto-installs Miniconda and creates a special conda env for NSFW detection (`nsfw_env.yml`).
 - Guides you with prompts and color logs.
 - Progress bars show both step-level and pipeline-wide progress.
 - DRY RUN mode available on all scripts for no-risk testing.